wearetriple/dotnet-defaults/Patterns/Options.md

 - `IOptions<T>`: Available as singleton and does not change during lifetime of application.
 - `IOptionsSnapshot<T>`: Available as scoped service and fetches the latest configuration every time it is created.
 Useful when using configuration that can update independently from the application (KeyVault for example).
 - `IOptionsMonitor<T>`: Available as singleton and exposes an event that triggers once the configuration is updated.
 Can be useful when using configuration that can change frequently.
 - `IOptionsFactory<T>`: Available as singleton which exposes a `Create()` method which creates a new `ConcreteClass` instance when invoked.
 This factory can be used when the configured keys are rotated on a periodic basis.
-Once the service detects that its configuration has expired (APIs returning 401s for example), the service can recreate its configuration by invoking `Create()`.
+Once the service detects that its configuration has expired (APIs returning 401s for example), the service can recreate its configuration by invoking `Create()` on the factory.

 ## Web Apps (.NET 5 & .NET Core 3.1)